ivajon/E7020E_gaming_mouse/README.md

 The awesome gaming mouse project, the one mouse to rule them all.
 The schematics are available [here](schematics_and_pcb).
 The firmware for the mouse is written in rust using [rtic](https://rtic.rs/) and is found [here](code/e7020e_rtic) the rtic app is in the example [rtic_simple_mouse](code/e7020e_rtic/examples/rtic_simple_mouse.rs).
 The program used to configure the mouse is found [here](code/hosted/rust_version).

+## How to flash the mouse
+To flash the mouse read [this](e7020e-project/code/e7020_rtic/README.md) to get the build dependecies.
+When the dependencis are in place it can be built, flashed and run with `cargo run --example rtic_simple_mouse --release`.
+Note! it can't be built in debug mode since this will create to big of a binary and will not fit on the flash of a stm32f401re.

 ## Members

 - Erik Serrander